Alternative Turning Chain – How to Crochet without Turning Chains – Stacked Single Crochet

 Now, if you never liked the bulk, most likely you went with the chain of 3, skipped the first stitch and then started to crochet double crochets.

-Crochet the Alternative Turning Chain for DC, TR and taller stitches
+Crochet the Alternative Turning Chain for DC, TR and Taller stitches – Video Tutorial

 Subscribe to my Youtube Channel here:

-How to start crochet without chaining aka Stacked Single Crochet – Photo Tutorial
+How to Stacked Single Crochet – Photo Tutorial

 Instead of starting the double crochet with the 3rd chain from the hook, you can crochet the alternative turning chain, which is also known as the stacked single crochet.